Lartsch/FediAct/README.md

 **Can I use this on iOS?**

 As of now, this addon does not support Safari and I am not aware of any other browsers on iOS, that support extensions.
 So no, not at this time.
+PLEASE NOTE: Safari support will NOT happens unless somebody wants to pay the 99$ Apple wants per year for the (Developer Program membership)[https://developer.apple.com/support/compare-memberships/]

 **Can you add feature XY?**